akka/akka-http/docs/src/main/paradox/routing-dsl/overview.md

 As an alternative Akka HTTP provides a flexible DSL for expressing your service behavior as a structure of composable elements (called @ref[Directives](directives/index.md)) in a concise and readable way.
 Directives are assembled into a so called
-*route structure* which, at its top-level, can be used to create a handler @apidoc[Flow] (or, alternatively, an async handler function) that can be directly supplied to a `bind` call. @scala[The conversion from @scala[@scaladoc[Route](akka.http.scaladsl.server.index#Route=akka.http.scaladsl.server.RequestContext=%3Escala.concurrent.Future[akka.http.scaladsl.server.RouteResult])]@java[@apidoc[Route]] to flow can either be invoked explicitly using `Route.handlerFlow` or, otherwise, the conversion is also provided implicitly by `RouteResult.route2HandlerFlow` <a id="^1" href="#1">[1]</a>.]
+*route structure* which, at its top-level, can be used to create a handler @apidoc[Flow] or async handler function that can be directly supplied to a `bind` call. @scala[The conversion from @scala[@scaladoc[Route](akka.http.scaladsl.server.index#Route=akka.http.scaladsl.server.RequestContext=%3Escala.concurrent.Future[akka.http.scaladsl.server.RouteResult])]@java[@apidoc[Route]] to flow can either be invoked explicitly using `Route.handlerFlow` or, otherwise, the conversion is also provided implicitly by `RouteResult.route2HandlerFlow` <a id="^1" href="#1">[1]</a>.]